vegawidget/altair/CONTRIBUTING.md

 ### Versioning

-The version nuumber may have as many as five components.
-The first three digits will mirror the version number of the supported (Python) Altair version; this is currently `3.1.0`.
+The version number may have as many as four components.
+The first two digits will mirror the first two digits of the version number of the supported (Python) Altair version; this is currently `3.1.0`.

-The fourth component will correspond to a CRAN release of this package;
+The third component will correspond to a CRAN release of this package;
 these will be tagged.

-A fifth component denotes a development version.
+A fourth component denotes a development version.

 Our goal is that each commit to the `master` branch will have an incremented version-number.